How to Fix Foamy Hot Tub Water: Spa Causes and Home Remedies

 6. Use Defoamer Only as a Temporary Fix

-A quality defoamer knocks the foam down within minutes but does not solve the root issue.
+A quality defoamer knocks the foam down within minutes.
+However, this does not solve the root issue.

 7. Drain and Refill if Needed